Solaire · May 19, 2026

 - Use equipment certified for the Canadian market

-- Have obtained Hydro-Québec's grid connection approval before work begins
+- Have Hydro-Québec's grid connection approval before work begins

 - Be located in a commercial, industrial, or institutional building in Quebec

 One often-overlooked factor: the condition of your roof.
-Before approving a grid connection and moving forward with installation, the supporting structure must be able to bear the weight of the panels for 25 to 30 years.
-A roof nearing the end of its service life can jeopardize the entire project — and generate major unforeseen costs.
-That is why a preliminary roof inspection is part of our turnkey process at AL Pro Solutions.
+Before the grid connection is approved, the supporting structure has to be able to carry the panels for 25 to 30 years.
+A roof near the end of its service life can derail the whole project and add major unplanned costs.
+That's why a preliminary roof inspection is part of our turnkey process at AL Pro Solutions.

 Drone roof inspection before solar installation